 Killing for Items

-If you only want items from the Mobs, there's a few ways to do it.
+If you only want items from the Mobs, there are a few ways to do it.
 You can kill them with fall damage, almost all mobs will die after falling over 40 blocks.
 You can kill them with lava being dispensed.
 This is similar to the water before and can’t be out long since it will burn the items.
 The best way by far is to use entity cramming.

 Entity cramming is a mechanic which only allows a certain amount of Mobs to occupy a single block space.
-This means by simply funneling your Mobs into a one block space, they will eventually all entity cram themselves to death.
+This means by simply funneling your Mobs into a one-block space, they will eventually all entity cram themselves to death.

 Killing for EXP

 Killing for EXP is a little harder.
-You want to take mobs down to as low a health as possible, this usually means making them fall just under 40 blocks, which is the most reliable method.
+You want to take mobs down to as low health as possible, this usually means making them fall just under 40 blocks, which is the most reliable method.
 Though you can time out the lava dispenser as well.
 Then you just kill the Mobs yourself.
 This also works if you want to use a Looting enchanted sword on the Mobs for drops.

 Mob Specific Changes

 Some Mobs may change how you approach the farm.
-For example, Endermen teleport out of water and therefore must be either pushed with Pistons or lured with an Endermite.
+For example, Endermen teleport out of the water and therefore must be either pushed with Pistons or lured with an Endermite.
 Same with the Zombie Piglin and Blazes.
 Since no water is allowed in the Nether, chasing and Piston designs are required.
 Whereas Guardians require water to spawn.

 Q. How do I make my farm faster?

-A. Aside from the few tips already mentioned, there’s still a few ways to speed things up.
+A. Aside from the few tips already mentioned, there are still a few ways to speed things up.
 Obviously, having more spawning space will help but also reducing other places Mobs can spawn can drastically increase your efficiency.
 Explore the area around your Mob Farm and place torches everywhere to make sure Mobs can't spawn in nearby caves or on the surface, making them all spawn in your farm.

 Q. What Mobs should I farm?

-A. It depends on what you want but the best multi purpose enemy to farm is definitely Skeletons.
+A. It depends on what you want but the best multi-purpose enemy to farm is definitely Skeletons.
 They’re decent for EXP and drop Bones which are useful in farming by turning them into Bonemeal.

 Q. What Mobs are best for EXP?

-Mob Farms are ways to kill Mobs quickly to get their drops and can be made pretty simply.
+Mob Farms are ways to kill Mobs quickly to get their drops and can be made pretty simple.
 You can spawn Mobs naturally or from a Spawner then all you need to do is transport them to a killing chamber where you kill them and collect their drops.